denvernaidoo/denvernaidoo.github.io/_posts/2018-10-30-json-web-tokens.markdown

 {% endhighlight %}

 The claims are simply statements about the enity making the call.
-Here the first two claims are saying that our user name is "denver" and that we have the role of "Administrator".
+Here the first two claims are saying that our user name is "Ethan" and that we have the role of "Administrator".